aws/aws-sdk-java-v2/docs/LaunchChangelog.md

 1. The class`RdsIamAuthTokenGenerator` has been replaced with `RdsUtilities#generateAuthenticationToken`.

+## 4.5.
+Axdbfrontend Changes

+1. The class `AxdbfrontendUtilities#generateAuthenticationToken` can now be used to generate an Authentication token to connect to a Xanadu database.

 # 5. Profile File Changes

 The parsing of the `~/.aws/config` and `~/.aws/credentials` has changed to more closely emulate that used by the AWS CLI.